Beth Reitmeyer is a visual artist based in Nashville, TN who likes to make people happy with her

 Currently her work features a series of places based upon shared landscapes: investigating clouds, rivers, caves, geodes, stars, and the moon.
 The work examines the joy of unexpected yet beautiful spaces and places that may be discovered as one explores the land and structures within it.
 These spaces are comprised of rich, luscious, inviting materials, such as fabric, glitter, and twinkle lights.
 The inviting environments allow the viewers to explore the land and get to know one another in a deeper, more profound way.
 They may also provide a space for renewal and hope for persevering.

 Her artwork embraces radical optimism (everyone can find joy and hope) and indiscriminant hospitality (all are welcome to create and experience joy through sharing).
 Hopefully viewers will realize that people are like landscapes: we make assumptions about initial appearances, but through knowledge and experience, pleasant surprises abound as we gain a deeper knowledge of each other while in the land and through art.

 Beth moved to Chicago for school and lived there for 15 years.
 In 2010, she returned to the south to be close to her sister who is raising three children; Beth's two nephews are on the autism spectrum.
 She has been trained in Applied Behavior Therapy (ABA) for autistic children, and it made sense for Beth to return to the south to work with her nephews since early intervention is key.
-Beth also teaches with the Frist Art Museum and Nashville State Community College, training and nurturing the next generation of artists.
+Beth also teaches with the Frist Art Museum and Western Kentucky University, training and nurturing the next generation of artists.